 Sinking & Settling Concrete Floor Slab Repair in Northwestern PA and Western NY

-IF you have a problem like this in your home, you could have a sinking or settling concrete floor slab.
-This problem can lead to cracks in floors and walls, uneven surfaces, and a weakened foundation.
+If you have any of these problems in your home, call Total Foundation Solutions for concrete floor repair solutions in Erie!
+Settling concrete slabs can lead to cracks in floors and walls, uneven surfaces, and a weakened foundation.

 Luckily, the foundation repair experts at Total Foundation Solutions can help you solve this problem permanently!
-We provide complete foundation repair solutions in Erie, Edinboro, Warren and nearby areas in Pennsylvania and New York.
+We provide complete concrete floor repair solutions in Erie and nearby areas in Pennsylvania and New York.
 Call us today to get a free estimate.

 Concrete slab piers can extend deep below the floor to reach competent supporting soils and permanently stabilize the floor.